-The ENC report holds up Pennsylvania's Marcellus Shale in general, and the water contamination dispute in Dimock Township, PA, in particular, as examples of frack-related costs.
-A spokesman for the Marcellus Shale Coalition told NGI that such claims are "nothing more than fear tactics" and cited the Environmental Protection Agency's determination that water from private wells in Dimock is safe to drink, among other things, as evidence that Pennsylvania's shale experience has not created the wasteland ENC imagines (see NGI, Aug.
-27; July 30).
+The ENC report holds up Pennsylvania’s Marcellus Shale in general, and the water contamination dispute in Dimock Township, PA, in particular, as examples of frack-related costs.
+A spokesman for the Marcellus Shale Coalition told NGI‘s Shale Daily that such claims are “nothing more than fear tactics” and cited the Environmental Protection Agency’s determination that water from private wells in Dimock is safe to drink, among other things, as evidence that Pennsylvania’s shale experience has not created the wasteland ENC imagines (see Shale Daily, Aug.
+23; July 26).

 A moratorium on fracking is in place in North Carolina while the 15-member Mining and Energy Commission develops a regulatory program for the management of oil and gas exploration and development activities, including fracking.
-Both the moratorium and the commission were created by the passage of SB 820, also known as the Clean Energy and Economic Security Act (see NGI, July 9).
+Both the moratorium and the commission were created by the passage of SB 820, also known as the Clean Energy and Economic Security Act (see Shale Daily, July 5; June 18; June 11).
 The bill established a moratorium on fracking until mid-2014 to allow the state Department of Environment and Natural Resources (DENR) to craft an appropriate regulatory framework.

 The 15-member commission gathered for an orientation meeting in Raleigh Sept.
 6 and is scheduled to meet again Sept.
 28. It includes three ex-officio members and four each appointed by the governor, the speaker of the state’s House and the state’s Senate president pro-tem.

-Earlier this year DENR issued a report that concluded that fracking can be done safely "as long as the right protections are in place prior to issuance of any permits for the practice."
-DENR recommended that the state determine "the distribution of revenues from oil and gas excise taxes and fees to support the oil and gas regulatory program, fund environmental initiatives and support local governments impacted by the industry."
+Earlier this year DENR issued a report that concluded that fracking can be done safely “as long as the right protections are in place prior to issuance of any permits for the practice” (see Shale Daily, March 26).
+DENR recommended that the state determine “the distribution of revenues from oil and gas excise taxes and fees to support the oil and gas regulatory program, fund environmental initiatives and support local governments impacted by the industry.”
 DENR also said there is a need for more information on groundwater resources in areas where drilling for shale gas may occur.

 The North Carolina Geological Survey has estimated that technically recoverable gas exists in the state’s Sanford sub-basin (including Lee, Chatham and Moore counties in central North Carolina) and possibly the Dan River sub-basin (including Stokes and Rockingham counties in northern North Carolina).